Yur1W/Felpudos-Race-Yuri-Samuel/README.md

 This project aims to demonstrate the utilities of the Paralax Sistem  in Unity 2022, this sistem can be essential for the feeling of depth and polish in a game, proving to be an essencial asset in a Game Developer`s toolkit.

 ## What is the Paralax Sistem?
+A paralax system is a visual technique used in 2D games which utilizes Scripts and clever asset positioning to create a sense of depth and motion in a game

 ## Implementation in Project
 In this project the Unity Paralax System was implemented in 2 main ways: